josephgiovanelli/openML-datasets-profiling/README.md

 In this project, for computing power reasons, I analyze these meta-features only on the 2872 active datasets.

 ## CSV Folder Description
-The csv folder contains the tables that link for each dataset (in the rows) the relative value of each meta-fature (in the column).
+The csv folder contains the tables that link for each dataset (in the rows) the relative value of each meta-feature (in the column).
 Specifically:
 - the **abello** folder contains only tables that analyze the datasets used in the paper `T.Aluja-Banet andR.Wrembel B.Bilalli, A.Abello.
 Intelligentassistance for data pre-processing.
 Computer Standards Interfaces 57 (2018), 101 – 109, 2018.` (which are listed in this [link](http://www.essi.upc.edu/~bbilalli/datasets.html));
 - the **autosklearn** folder contains only tables that analyze the datasets used in the paper `K. Eggensperger J. Springenberg M. Blum M. Feurer, A. Klein and F. Hut- ter.
 Efficient and Robust Automated Machine Learning.
 Advances in Neural Information Processing Systems 28 (NIPS 2015), 2015.`;